 - Lack of concentration

 - Changes in mood (guilt, anxiety, loss of interest in normal activities)

 Depression can come in many forms, but is almost always a persistent feeling (i.e., it does not go away with time).
 Individuals with major depression may also experience thoughts of suicide.

 If your safety or the safety of someone you know is at-risk, please call 911 immediately.

 Counseling Center Resources

-free, online Mental Health Screening.
+If you are wondering or worried about your mental health wellness, you may take our free, online Mental Health Screening.
 We also offer several services for those seeking mental health help for depression:

 Ready to seek help but are not sure where to start?
 Start here!